Is it too late to register online?

 Yes.
 The deadline was February 16.
 We are no longer accepting proposals.

 How many proposals did you receive?
+How many got in?

 How are proposals selected?

 A Proposal Committee made up of Bay Area honors professors screened all proposals and selected those that will be presented at the Symposium.
 This was an anonymous process meaning that names and colleges were kept secret until the selection process was completed.
 In the event of "close calls", please note that proposals from Northern California Colleges were given preference.